ImOnPsychedelics/Simple-Cs2-Cheat/README.md

 ## Notice

-Further updates might happen to this Cs2 cheat but as im usaully busy with other projects and life those updates might be infrequent so please add me on discord if you need help my use is "imdefinetlynothim" feel free to reach out
+Further updates might happen to this Cs2 cheat but as im usaully busy with other projects and life those updates might be infrequent so please add me on discord if you need help my use is ```imdefinetlynothim``` feel free to reach out

 ## License